 Since what is clear to one person might not so clear to another (or to the same person after several months or years).

-Auto documentation creation (like sphinx) use the in-code documentation strings
+Auto documentation creation (like sphinx) use the in-code documentation strings.

 Time saving: a developer can read the documentation to understand what a function does, what are the arguments’ types and formats and what it returns.
 This is much better than having to read and figure out what a function needs and what it does.

 Longevity: Since developers and collaborators change over time and since the cctbx and related systems such as Phenix and DIALS are quite complex software, uncommented code might be a barrier for continuous development.

+Update documentation to reflect code changes

 Developers are encouraged to correct severe deviations from coding styles found anywhere in codebase.